AdisKljajic/Quickbase-Get-All-Pages/README.md

 # Get A List Of All Quickbase Database Pages
-This is a quick API Interface to allow user to get a list of all Quickbase Pages which can later be used to extract all pages locally or edit each page individually or add new pages using Python.
+This is a quick API Interface to allow user to get a list of all Quickbase Pages which can be used to extract all pages locally and/or edit each page individually, add new pages using Python.
 Output will place all items in a Python dictionary storing the Page Name along with the Page ID.

 # Run The Following Script Using Terminal
 Python Example: "python ./scripts/get_all_db_pages.py" <br>